mukatr/WooCommerce-Empty-Cart-Button/README.md

-WooCommerce Empty Cart Button which helps you to add Empty Cart button to WooCommerce Pages/Sections using Shortcode only.
+WooCommerce Empty Cart Button plugin helps you to add Empty Cart button to WooCommerce Pages/Sections using Shortcode only.

 <b>How to use?</b>
 1. Download the plugin